tailordev-academy/javascript-react/3-managing-application-state.md

 ### `map*ToProps()`

-- `mapStateToProps()` tells how to transform the current Redux store state into the props you want to pass to the component wrapped with `connect()`;
+- `mapStateToProps()` tells how to transform the current Redux store state into the props you want to pass to the component wrapped with `connect()`
-- `mapDispatchToProps()` receives the `dispatch()` method and returns callback props that you want to inject into the component.
+- `mapDispatchToProps()` receives the `dispatch()` method and returns callback props that you want to inject into the component

 ## (Redux) Dev Tools